maiconhellmann/radar-graph/README.md

 * Display the data model label name
 * Display the data model legends
 * Display graph name if set
-* Separate the component from the demo app
 * Release it as a library

 ## Usage